 The Evolution of Digitally Enhanced Photo Editing Functionality

 Pretty much everyone knows the story of how Facebook came to be (clue, Mark Zuckerberg, 2 rowing-obsessed brothers, etc).
-Or for that matter, how Steve Jobs reversed Apple’s fortunes.
-And how Jeff Bezos became the richest man on the planet after taking Amazon into the stratosphere.
-Or how Stanford alumni, Larry Page and Sergey Brin created Google.
-But just how many of you are familiar with how another child of modern times came kicking and screaming into this (tech-embracing) world in which we all work, rest and play.
+Or for that matter the way in which Steve Jobs reversed Apple’s fortunes.
+And the story behind Jeff Bezos becoming the richest man on the planet after taking Amazon into the stratosphere.
+Oh, and when Stanford alumni, Larry Page and Sergey Brin created Google.
+But just who amongst you are familiar with the where and when another child of modern times came kicking and screaming into this (tech-embracing, digitally enhanced photo editing services-dominated) world in which we all work, rest, play and chalk up some seriously impressive client reviews.
 Namely, that bastion of all things image retouching, Photoshop.

 So on that note; here’s the history bit.

-Whilst today Photoshop represents many things to many people; in many fields, worldwide, back in the late 1980s reams of code devised by a team of enthusiastic developers didn’t mean that much to anyone outside of a close circle at that stage.
-And little did the brothers Knoll know that some three decades on that their pioneering software would have become a synonym for all photo retouching packages and almost exists in its own verb form and function.
+Whilst today Photoshop represents many things to many people; in many fields, worldwide, back in the late 1980s things were very different.
+And reams of code devised by a team of enthusiastic developers didn’t mean that much to anyone outside of a close circle at that stage.
+Nor did the brothers Knoll know that some three decades on that their pioneering software would have become a synonym for all photo retouching (and therein, digitally enhanced photo editing) packages.
+Nor believe it would almost exist in its own verb form and function.

 But it did, and that’s why we’re celebrating it here (even more so in the case of us image manipulators, who have come to rely on it more ways than we can ever divulge fully).